When Do Minimum Distributions Start?

 In other words, if you were born on or before June 30, 1949, the age remains 70 1/2.
 Otherwise, if you were born after 6/30/1949 , then your first RMD will be for the year you reach age 72.

-Required Minimum Distribution (RMDs): Required Minimum Distributions begin when the owner of a qualifying retirement plan reaches age 70-1/2.
-The distribution amount for the first year of the required distribution period can be deferred to the following year (for tax purposes), but must be distributed before April 1st.
-After that, distributions must me made prior to December 31st.
+In either case, IRA owners can defer the withdrawal for the first year of the distribution to the following year (for tax purposes), but you must make the withdrawal before April 1st.
+After that, you must make the withdrawals before December 31st.
 The penalty for insufficient distributions is 50% of the undistributed amount.

-IRS Life Expectancy Tables: Tables provided by IRS Publication 590 for determining minimum distribution requirements for qualifying retirement plans.
-They are the the Single, the Joint Life and Last Survivor, and the Uniform Lifetime Table.
+IRS Life Expectancy Tables are three tables provided by IRS Publication 590-B for determining minimum distribution requirements for qualified retirement plans.
+The three tables are Single, Joint Life and Last Survivor, and Uniform Lifetime.

 How the IRA Growth and Distribution Calculator Works

 The IRA Growth and Distribution Calculator is based on Table II (Joint Life and Last Survivor Expectancy) and Table III (Uniform Lifetime) Table from IRS Publication 590-B (2021) (opens new window).

 If your spouse is the sole beneficiary and is more than ten years younger than you, Table II is used.
 If you are unmarried or your spouse is not more than ten years younger than you, or your spouse is not your sole beneficiary, Table III is used.
 In either case, the calculator will indicate which table was used in the displayed results.